Skip to Content

 Largest Horse Breeds by Height and Weight

-Breed Height Weight Key Identification Features Global Status
+Breed Height Weight Key Features Conservation Status

-Shire 17–19+ hands 1,800–2,400 lbs Massive frame; heavy leg feathering; usually bay, black, or gray.
-Vulnerable
+Shire 17–19+ hands 1,800–2,400 lbs Massive frame; heavy leg feathering; bay, black, or gray Vulnerable

-Belgian 16–18 hands 2,000–2,600+ lbs Compact, powerful “blocky” build; mostly chestnut with flaxen mane and tail.
-Stable
+Belgian Draft 16–18 hands 2,000–2,600+ lbs Compact, blocky build; mostly chestnut with flaxen mane and tail Stable

-Clydesdale 16–18 hands 1,800–2,200 lbs Flashy white markings and feathering; high-stepping, energetic gait.
-Vulnerable
+Clydesdale 16–18 hands 1,800–2,200 lbs Flashy white markings and feathering; high-stepping gait Vulnerable

-Percheron 15–19 hands 1,800–2,600 lbs Clean legs (no feathering); commonly gray or black.
-Watch List
+Percheron 15–19 hands 1,800–2,600 lbs Clean legs (no feathering); commonly gray or black; refined head Watch List

-Suffolk Punch ~16 hands ~1,900 lbs Always chestnut; compact, powerful build; minimal feathering.
-Critical
+Suffolk Punch ~16 hands ~1,900 lbs Always chestnut; compact, powerful build; minimal feathering Critical

-Note on Conservation: “Critical” and “Vulnerable” statuses reflect listings from The Livestock Conservancy and the Rare Breeds Survival Trust (RBST).
+Conservation status reflects listings from The Livestock Conservancy and the Rare Breeds Survival Trust (RBST).

 The Shire Horse: England’s Towering Champion